tbreuss/mithril-by-examples/examples/blurry-dogs.md

     - mithril-stream@2.0.0/stream.js
 ---

-This example was taken from [Mithril Gitter](https://gitter.im/mithriljs/mithril.js?at=617e0eaf98c13e75500896f2) and slightly edited.
-It shows random images requested by an API and displayed with an adjustable blur effect.
+This Mithril code example was taken from [Mithril Gitter](https://gitter.im/mithriljs/mithril.js?at=617e0eaf98c13e75500896f2) and slightly edited.
+It shows random dog images requested by an API and displayed with an adjustable blur effect.

 ~~~js
 function BlurryDog({attrs: {src, blur}}) {